liesnikov/extensible-elaborator/abstract/main.md

     }
 ---

-Dependently-typed languages proved to be very useful for for statically enforcing properties of programs and for enabling type-driven development.
+Dependently-typed languages proved to be very useful for statically enforcing properties of programs and for enabling type-driven development.
 However their implementations have been studied to a smaller extent than their theoretical properties.
 Theoretical models of these languages do not consider the plethora of features that exist in a bigger language like Agda, leading to issues in the implementation of the unifier and the elaborator.
 We present work-in-progress on a new design for elaboration of dependently-typed languages based on the idea of an open datatype for constraints to tackle these issues.